Sign up for Funding Circle newsletter!

 Financing can give you the flexibility to cover upfront project costs and maintain regular operations.
 However, depending on the loan and lender you’re interested in, it could take months to apply and receive a response, so it’s a good idea to start the financing process before you think you need help.
 Work on gathering key documents like your bank statements, profit and loss sheet, and balance sheet.

-The type of financing you choose depends on your project costs and business finances, but the most common options are lines of credit, term loans, and equipment loans.
+The type of financing you choose depends on your project costs and business finances, but the most common options are lines of credit, working capital loans, term loans, and equipment loans.
 A business line of credit is a good option if you need cash flow to cover temporary or short-term costs, like inventory.
 A term loan is a good option for more considerable project costs, like hiring a second project manager, while equipment financing is helpful if you need to buy or lease new equipment for a job.

 Before you make a decision, take the time to do your research and consult your accountant to go over your options.